ahgencer/ocitree/README.md

 Installation instructions, as well as instructions for building the images from source, can be found [here](docs/INSTALL.md).

+*ahgencer/ocitree* publishes a few different tags that are available for installation:

+- `36`, `37`: The currently supported major versions of Fedora.
+Also see `<VERSION>.<DATE>` for the release of any particular day.
+- `latest`: Points to the latest stable version of Fedora.
+- `rawhide`: The development branch of Fedora.
+These images might be unstable!

 ### What's inside the images?

 #### Silverblue